issosnj/isso-donation-kiosk/kiosk-app/NEXT_STEPS.md

 - ✅ Device activation
 - ✅ Donation flow UI
 - ✅ API integration
-- ⚠️ Payment processing (needs implementation - see options above)
+- ✅ Basic functionality (can test now)
+- ⏳ Payment processing (waiting for Apple Developer approval + Square setup)

+## 💡 What We Can Do Now

+While waiting for approval, see `CURRENT_WORK.md` for features we can work on that don't require Square integration.

 ## 🔍 Verify Everything Works